signalfx/signalfx-dotnet-tracing/docs/internal/releasing.md

     it is time to create a signed for the merged commit.

-    ***IMPORTANT***: It is critical you use the same tag that you used in the Pre-Release step!
+    ***IMPORTANT***: It is critical you use the same tag that you used in the previous steps!
     Failure to do so will leave things in a broken state.

     You can do this using the following Bash snippet.